View a markdown version of this page

 • Pricing – AI analysis uses Amazon Bedrock to process your environment data, and standard Amazon Bedrock pricing applies for model invocations.
 For pricing details, see Amazon Bedrock Pricing.

-• Platform requirement – AI analysis is available only on Amazon Linux 2 and AL2023 based platform versions released on or after February 16, 2026.
+• Platform requirement – AI analysis is available on Amazon Linux 2 and AL2023 based platform versions released on or after February 26, 2026.
+For Windows Server platforms, AI analysis is available on platform versions released on or after April 22, 2026.
 To use this feature, update your environment to a supported platform version.
 For more information, see Updating your Elastic Beanstalk environment's platform version.

 • Permissions – Before using AI analysis, ensure that your instance profile has the required Amazon Bedrock permissions (bedrock:InvokeModel and bedrock:ListFoundationModels) and Elastic Beanstalk permissions (elasticbeanstalk:DescribeEvents and elasticbeanstalk:DescribeEnvironmentHealth).